-Midlands Psychology Group 18
+Midlands Psychology Group 23

-6.3 Inequality, poverty and social disadvantage
+6.3 Inequality, poverty, racism and discrimination

 We all deal with many stressful events in our lives.
 The normal and inevitable cycles of childhood, adolescence, gaining or not gaining qualifications, employment, relationships and the end of relationships, disease and death affect us all.
 These major life events are often stressful.
 In addition, ongoing stress can affect us - overwork, poor housing, financial difficulties, relationship problems and so on.
-And all these pressures are worse if you're poor.
+And all these pressures are worse if you're poor or a member of a minority which is subject to prejudice and discrimination.^{24,25}

 Stress and poverty impact significantly on mental health, leading public health researchers to refer to the 'social determinants' of mental health problems.
-In the words of a review for the World Health Organisation: 'No group is immune to mental disorders, but the risk is higher among the poor, homeless, the unemployed, persons with low education...'
-Recent research in London19 suggested that two of the three main risk factors for developing distressing psychosis were deprivation and the experience of living in dense, urban environments.
+In the words of a review for the World Health Organisation: 'No group is immune to mental disorders, but the risk is higher among the poor, homeless, the unemployed, persons with low education.'
+Research carried out in the Netherlands found that people who had experienced racism or other forms of discrimination were more likely to develop unusual or paranoid beliefs ('delusions').26 Recent research in London27 suggested that two of the three main risk factors for developing distressing psychosis were deprivation and the experience of living in dense, urban environments.
 The researchers suggest that 'the urban environment can modify brain function in adulthood in response to stress'.
 Interestingly, the third risk factor was inequality - poor people living in neighbourhoods where richer people also lived, tended to do worse than those living in neighbourhoods where most people had a similar income.
-This finding is similar to those of researchers Richard Wilkinson and Kate Pickett, whose book The Spirit Level 20 presented evidence that rates of mental health problems are higher in unequal countries - those with larger gaps in income between rich and poor, such as the UK - than in countries that are more equitable, for example Norway.
+This finding is similar to those of researchers Richard Wilkinson and Kate Pickett, whose book The Spirit Level 28 presented evidence that rates of mental health problems are higher in unequal countries - those with larger gaps in income between rich and poor, such as the UK - than in countries that are more equitable, for example Norway.